-Non-domestic rates are organised on a local basis.
-The Government specifies a rate poundage, and subject to the effects of transitional arrangements, local businesses pay rates calculated by multiplying their rateable value by that amount.
-In 2023/24, the rate poundage was 52.1p (no change from 2022/23).
+Non-Domestic Rates are organised on a local basis.
+The Government specifies a rate poundage and subject to the effects of transitional arrangements, local businesses pay rates calculated by multiplying their rateable value by that amount.
+In 2024/25 the rate poundage was 54.6p for standard multiplier and 49.9p for small rate multiplier.
+The multiplier rate for 2023/24 51.2p.
 The Council is responsible for collecting rates due from the ratepayers in its area and distributing the amount collected between itself, central government and major preceptors in proportions specified by central government.
-The Council share is shown in the Comprehensive Income and Expenditure Statement and analysed at Note B6.
+The Council share is shown in the Comprehensive Income and Expenditure Statement and analysed at Note B7.

-The total rateable value at 31 March 2024 was £79,497,652 (2021/22 £70,497,652).
+The total rateable value at 31 March 2025 was £79,358,551 (2023/24 £79,594,150).

-For 2023/24, the Council was part of the Worcestershire Business Rates Pool where it received a no detriment payment from Worcestershire County Council which is why there is no precept amount reflected in the Collection Fund Statement.
+For 2024/25, the Council was part of the Worcestershire Business Rates Pool where it received a no detriment payment from Worcestershire County Council which is why there is no precept amount reflected in the Collection Fund Statement.